jackusherr/.com-personal-site/content/_index.md

 ## About Me

 I grew up in northwestern Wisconsin.
 I went to Notre Dame for college and moved to the Washington D.C. area to get into politics, which I did for just one year before finding ACS.

-I'm writing on my blog whenever I can.
-It's a new personal project.
-Links to that and other places to find me below: